Package 'basilisk'

 Developers of basilisk client packages should never need to call this function directly.
 For typical usage, setupBasiliskEnv is automatically called by basiliskStart to perform lazy installation.
 Developers should also create configure(.win) files to call configureBasiliskEnv, which will call setupBasiliskEnv during R package installation when BASILISK_USE_SYSTEM_DIR=1.

 It is also good practice to explicitly list the versions of the dependencies of all desired packages.
-This protects against future changes in the behavior of your code if conda's solver decides to use a different version of a dependency.
+This protects against future changes in the behavior of your code if the pip dependency resolver decides to use a different version of a dependency.
 To identify appropriate versions of dependencies, we suggest:

-1. Creating a fresh conda environment with the desired packages, using packages= in setupBasiliskEnv.
+1. Creating a fresh virtual environment with the desired packages, using packages= in setupBasiliskEnv.

 2. Calling listPackages on the environment to identify any relevant dependencies and their versions.